CiroZhang/cse15l-lab-reports/Lab4/lab4.md

 vim L \<tab> . \<tab>

+* here I am trying the use the vim command on the file i am trying to edit. l + tab here autofiled "ListExamples" and . + tab autofiled the ".java".
+So with these two auto fills I was able to type out the file I want to write vim with without typing its full file name.

 ![Image](task7.1.png)

 / i n d e x 1 + \<enter> n e \<right arrow>  i \<delete> 2 \<esc> : x